hutchiexar/capstone_latest_backup/RENDER_DEPLOYMENT.md

 4. **Missing django-sslserver**: Added django-sslserver to all fallback mechanisms to prevent import errors
 5. **idanalyzer import errors**: Created handler to provide graceful degradation for ID analysis functionality
 6. **reportlab/xhtml2pdf conflicts**: Downgraded reportlab from 4.0.4 to 3.6.13 to satisfy xhtml2pdf's requirement of reportlab<4
+7. **xlsxwriter missing dependency**: Added xlsxwriter to requirements and created fallback implementation for Excel export
-7. **Fallback mechanism**: Created `requirements-minimal.txt` with essential packages
+8. **Fallback mechanism**: Created `requirements-minimal.txt` with essential packages
-8. **Enhanced build.sh**: Updated with proper installation order and more robust fallback options
+9. **Enhanced build.sh**: Updated with proper installation order and more robust fallback options

 ### Graceful Degradation Implemented
 1. **handle_pyhanko.py**: Utility that provides fallback for PDF signing functionality